 Who is targeted by the “cookies sweep day”?

 Where will the “cookies sweep day” take place?

-The “cookies sweep day” will be part of a coordinated enforcement action at European level and therefore any data protection authority in Europe may potentially conduct enforcement actions on its territory.
+The CNIL will take part in a “cookies sweep day” at a European level aimed at verifying compliance with the notice and consent requirements.
+Eeach data protection authority in Europe will carry out its own compliance program under national law and may potentially conduct enforcement actions on its territory.

 What will the CNIL verify?